Skatteetaten/mva-meldingen/docs/omvendt_eng/informasjonsmodell/index.md

 Purpose: dissemination of which VAT assessments have been carried out
 	</td>
   </tr>
   <tr><td>mvaKodeRegnskapssystem</td><td>Internal VAT code in the accounting system.
 There may be several internal VAT codes for a mvaKode and possibly a specification.
-In that case, there will be several lines in the tax return for VAT compensation per mvaKode and specification; one per combination of VAT code, specification and VAT CodeAccounting system. <br>
+In that case, there will be several lines in the VAT return for reverse tax liability per mvaKode and specification; one per combination of VAT code, specification and VAT CodeAccounting system. <br>
 Purpose: Two considerations <br>
 Users: recognizable in relation to what they see in the accounting system. <br>
 The system suppliers will not have to change VAT codes in the systems